skye-12138/BNGS/README.md

 # BNGS (Big NGS)
 This is a repository containing scripts used for dealing with Big NGS data.
 In these scripts, I used some string manipulation strategies along with shell pipe to pre-processing multiple data in one line.
 By using these scripts and following the standerd rules, it is easy to get different analysis output of different data types.
+And to benefit for platforms, I also write a script to sent data to ftp server directory according to different laboratory names.

 ## The scripts now support the following sequencing data analysis
 - single cell RNAseq (including transcriptome, BCR, TCR, totalseq)